Helga's Folly: History

 Originally it was the family home, designed by her mother, Esme de Silva in the 1930s.
-In mid 1990s, de Silva inherited the hotel from her parents and renamed the hotel to Helga's Folly.
+In the mid-1990s, de Silva inherited the hotel from her parents and renamed the hotel to Helga's Folly.

 Accommodations

 The hotel consists of eight superior rooms, eight deluxe rooms, eight budget and one suite.
 The hotel self-designated as an 'anti-hotel' and decorated with antiques, objects of art, murals, and hundreds of family photographs.